Darshan98Solanki/paytm/README.md

 ---
 # PayTM Clone - <a href='https://paytm-axue.vercel.app' target='_blank'>PayDM link</a>

-This project demonstrate the paytm clone where user can signup and register to our platform and get some signup paper money.
-They can transfer the money to thier friends who are already on platform.
+This project demonstrates a PayTM clone where users can sign up and register on our platform to receive some signup paper money.
+They can transfer the money to their friends who are already on the platform.

 ## Features

 - **Secure Transactions:** Utilizes encryption and secure payment protocols to ensure transaction safety.
 - **Modular Codebase:** Well-structured and modular code for easy understanding and maintenance.
+- **User Search:** Allows users to search for other users on the platform.
+- **No User Found Handling:** Displays a message when no users are found based on the search criteria.

 ## Technologies Used

+- **Frontend:** React.js
 - **Backend:** Node.js, Express.js
 - **Security:** JWT for authentication, bcrypt for password hashing
 - **Database:** MongoDB for storing transaction and user data
+- **HTTP Client:** Axios for making API requests

 ## Getting Started